sitn/geoshop2/README.md

 ### Backend

 Install the app.
-If you want your `venv` to be inside your project directory, you need to set `PIPENV_VENV_IN_PROJECT` environment variable, otherwise it'll go to your profile:
+If you want your `venv` to be inside your project directory, you need to set `PIPENV_VENV_IN_PROJECT` environment variable, otherwise it'll go to your profile, if you want `DEBUG` to be enabled, change it in `settings.py` file but never commit it with debug enabled:

 ```powershell
 cd back